Woman assaulted on Kenosha Co. bike trail for 2nd time in 2 months

 KENOSHA, Wis.
 (WLS) --For the second time in two months a woman was sexually assaulted on the Kenosha County Bike Trail in Pleasant Prairie, police said.

-An 18-year-old woman told police a man grabbed her ask she walked on the trail Monday evening.
+An 18-year-old woman told police a man grabbed her as she walked on the trail Monday evening.

 A similar attack happened in the same area on March 25.